jjcpagtakhan/slack_sns_zabbix/README.md

 $ chmod a+x script.sh
 $ ./script.sh "This is a test notification" PROBLEM
 ```

+### No notification received
+Check out the log file to see if the alert has satisfied the defined conditions.
+Verify account permissioned and URLs.
+Do neccessary adjustments if needed.

 ## Acknowledgement
 This work is referenced from https://github.com/ericoc/zabbix-slack-alertscript